Nirav's Blog

 In keeping with the spirit of the times, I’ve started playing in the Nepali Stock Exchange playground.
 It is a strange, distorted world for someone like me who’s used to the determinism of the computer realm.
 And so far, it has just proved to be a more fashionable way of losing money.
 But it’s addictive!
+If you’ve ever had to use Nepal Stock Exchange’s Trade Management System (often called just TMS), you probably hate it.

 Read full post...